“Each person is a

 I have worked from various proven psychological theories...for over 30 years (more than 25,000 therapy hours...yikes...) including but not limited to those historically known as Psychoanalytical and Objects Relations, to Gestalt, Transactional Analysis, Behavioral, Strategic and Cognitive Theory...plus the most modern concepts from EMDR (Eye Movement Desensitization and Reprocessing) Sensoriotor, Somatic Experiencing, and Mindfulness-based concepts.

 My understanding of how the brain, mind and body interacts comes from various insights taken from theorists such as: Sigmund Freud, Carl Jung, Carl Rogers, Erik Erikson, Alfred Adler to modern-day scholars including but not limited to Eric Berne, James Masterson, M.D, John N. Briere, Alice Miller, Aphrodite Matsakis, Francine Shapiro, Peter Levine, and Fritz Perls.
 I consolidate all of these methods and practices in an effort to make the best of what has been proven and accepted by the psychological community.

-I am a licensed Marriage and Family Therapist, with a Master of Arts Degree in Psychology from Pepperdine University in California and a Bachelor of Science Degree in Communications from the University of Illinois.
+I have been a licensed Marriage and Family Therapist, with a Master of Arts Degree in Psychology and a Bachelor of Science Degree in Communications..

-I am a member of the American Association for Counseling and Development, the Group Psychotherapy Association and the National Honor Society for Psychology, as well as the California and Los Angeles Associations for Marriage & Family Therapists.
+I have been a member of the American Association for Counseling and Development, the Group Psychotherapy Association and the National Honor Society for Psychology, as well as the California and Los Angeles Associations for Marriage & Family Therapists.
 I have served on the LA Board of Directors of the National Organization for Changing Men.